| [Back

 precise, clinical detachment employs an image at once stinging and rife with the

-freedom of flight:
+freedom of flight: You

 Like

-the heron picking lice out of his wingfeathers.
+the heronpicking lice out of

 Although